2025 Solar Incentives Guide for Middletown, PA - Tax Credits & Rebates

 The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
 For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
 The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
 The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Middletown solar panel installers directly.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Middletown solar panel installation expert directly.

 State & Local Solar Incentives

-In addition to those provided at the federal level, there are often also state solar incentives.
-Tax credits, rebates and more may be available at a more local level.
-These incentives — which might be handled by your county or municipality, or by the state of Pennsylvania — could be offered on an ongoing basis, or for only a limited time.
+Rebates, tax credits and more can be claimed at multiple levels.
+In addition to federal solar incentives, there are often state and local ones, too.
+These incentives — which might be handled by your county or municipality, or by the state of Pennsylvania — could be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Middletown

-Solar energy use nationwide has significantly increased in the past 15 years, in part due to the growth in the number of solar incentives.
+Nationwide solar energy use has significantly increased in the past 15 years, in part due to the growth in the number of solar incentives.
 You might receive these incentives from your local utility company, the federal government or the Pennsylvania government.
-If you're ready to make the change to solar energy, calling your local Middletown solar panel installation expert is an excellent place to start.
+Your local Middletown solar panel installation expert can provide you with more details about which incentives you should apply for, and get you feeling good about making the change to renewable energy today.

 EcoWatch's Middletown, PA Solar Incentives FAQs

-How much can I save on my electric bill annually if I add solar panels to my house in Middletown?
+How much will solar panels save me annually on my electric bill in Middletown?

-You can decrease your carbon footprint by 250 pounds of CO2 annually when you switch to solar panels.
-This adds up to around 5,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over lessens the drain on our planet's resources.
+You can reduce your carbon footprint by 250 pounds of CO2 annually when you switch to solar panels.
+This adds up to approximately 5,000 pounds over 20 years.
+In addition, solar power is a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.